 Hubert T. Delany was one of the first appointed African American judges in New York City in the early 20th Century.
 The son of a former slave and prominent cleric, Bishop Henry T. Delany of the Episcopal Church, and Nanny J. Delaney, a St. Augustine’s College instructor, Hubert T. Delaney was born in Raleigh, North Carolina on May 11, 1901.
 He graduated from City College in 1923 and received his law degree from New York University in 1926.
 That same year he married Harlem Renaissance figure Clarissa M. Scott.
 The two were married just a year before Scott died from kidney disease.

 In 1929 Delany ran for New York’s twenty-first congressional district in the House of Representatives.
 The Republican lost with merely thirty-seven percent of the vote; however, he came out of the race having gained the friendship of Mayor Fiorello H. La Guardia of New York.
 In 1935 Mayor La Guardia appointed Delany to investigate the series of riots that occurred in the city.
 On September 24, 1942 Mayor La Guardia performed the marriage ceremony for Delany and his second wife, Willetta Mickey.

 In addition to his post on the domestic court, Delany served as the New York State Tax Commissioner, an assistant United States Attorney in the criminal division, and ran his own law practice.
-Delany was also a longtime board member of the NAACP Legal Defense and Education Fund which was a separate organization from the NAACP.
+Delany was also a longtime board member of the NAACP Legal Defense and Education Fund which was a separate organization from the NAACP, and Sigma Pi Phi and Alpha Phi Alpha fraternities.
 Hubert T. Delany died on December 28, 1990 in New York City from heart disease.
+He was 89.